Popov-Lab-UNC/DELi/docs/defining_docs/defining_libraries.rst

   do not include one, DELi will create a dummy linker for you to use as the root (this will not impact the reaction products)

   .. warning::
-      This means "scaffold" and "linker" (in any capitalization) are reserved step names.
-DELi will complain if you try to use them as step names.
+      This means "scaffold" and "linker" (in any capitalization) are reserved names.
+DELi will complain if you try to use them as :ref:`building block set names <defining_building_block_set_names>`.

   This section is probably the most complex part of defining reactions in DELi, as it is what DELi uses to make the reaction trees, and if you have configured it wrong DELi will not be able to properly enumerate.
 There are